Entangled Polariton States in the Visible and Mid-Infrared Spectral Ranges

 {\it Conclusion.} In summary, we have proposed and analyzed a double-resonant polariton system that enables entanglement generation between exciton-polaritons and phonon-polaritons under coherent optical pumping.
 The scheme exploits intrinsic optomechanical interactions arising from strong exciton–phonon coupling, enabling robust entanglement generation at room temperature.
 Indeed, the system proves to be resilient against thermal fluctuations due to the high phonon energies, and, owing to the strong light-matter interaction, quantum correlations remain robust across a wide range of parameters.
 Our theoretical model demonstrates that this system emits spectrally disparate entangled photon pairs, spanning the visible and mid-IR regions, with distinct correlations arising from quantum interference between upper and lower phonon-polariton pathways.
 We demonstrate entanglement by crossing the separability boundary in logarithmic negativity and through strong violation of the Cauchy–Schwarz inequality in second-order photon correlation function.

 Importantly, the double-resonant optomechanical system enables highly-efficient generation of entangled photon pairs spanning the visible and mid-IR spectral regions.
 This is particularly relevant for quantum sensing, imaging, and spectroscopy in the infrared, where direct detection is often challenging~\cite{defienne2024advances, defienne2019quantum, lemos2014quantum, kviatkovsky2020microscopy, kviatkovsky2022mid, gilaberte2023experimental}.
-A key limitation for mid-IR quantum technologies is the lack of materials with suitable bandgaps to efficiently produce high-brightness single photons in this range~\cite{lu2019infrared, iles2025demand}.
-In this context, heralding visible photons from strongly correlated visible–mid-IR pairs~\cite{goldschmidt2008spectrally, kaneda2016heralded, clark2013heralded, mosley2008heralded, meany2014hybrid} offers a route to create bright and chip-scale single-photon sources in the mid-IR.
+A key limitation for mid-IR quantum technologies is the lack of materials with suitable bandgaps to efficiently produce high-brightness single photons in this range~\cite{lu2019infrared}.
+Recently, several proposals addressed this problem suggesting quantum emitters coupled to nanocavities as quantum light sources in mid-IR/THz~\cite{groiseau2024single}, including on-demand single-photon photon sources~\cite{iles2025demand,groiseau2025deterministic}.
+In this context, heralding visible photons from strongly correlated visible–mid-IR pairs~\cite{goldschmidt2008spectrally, kaneda2016heralded, clark2013heralded, mosley2008heralded, meany2014hybrid} offers a route to create bright and chip-scale single-photon sources in the mid-IR and THz ranges.

 \begin{widetext}